usnistgov/slapseg/slapsegiii/validation/README.md

    - [src/libslapsegiii/]: Code for the shared library implementing methods declared in [src/slapsegiii.h].
    - [src/slapsegiii.h]: The SlapSeg III [API].
-   - [validate]: (*coming soon*) Script that automates running the validation and performing checks on the output.
+   - [validate]: Script that automates running the validation and performing checks on the output.
  * Supporting Files
    - [README.md]: This file.
    - [src/]: Source code to build the validation executable.